Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If you find your operating expenses are increasing and funds are running low, you may need quick access to cash.
-In this case, you could consider a business line of credit, which offers several advantages over other forms of finance.
-With a business line of credit, you can pay back business expenses by having access to a revolving line of credit that you can use for ongoing expenses or when business emergencies arise.
+When you find that your operating expenses are increasing and funds are running low, you may need quick access to cash.
+In this case, you might consider a business line of credit, which offers several advantages over other forms of financing.
+With a business line of credit loan, you can use a revolving line of credit to pay for any business expenses or ongoing costs.

 How does a line of credit for business work?

-A business line of credit gives you control, as you can borrow only the amount you need and pay back the facility at your own pace.
-This added flexibility makes a business line of credit beneficial and practical for business owners.
-Also, it is usually cheaper than traditional credit cards.
+A business line of credit can give you greater control and flexibility over your funds, as you’re able to borrow only what you need and pay back the facility at your own pace.
+This added flexibility is what makes a business line of credit valuable and practical for business owners.

-What features come with a business line of credit?
+What to look out for with a business line of credit

-- Interest rate.
-Make sure you find out whether your lender charges a variable or fixed interest rate.
-Also, remember you are only charged interest on the amount you actually borrow, not on the amount you’re initially approved for.
+- The interest rate.
+Make sure you understand whether your lender charges a variable or fixed interest rate.
+Also, keep in mind you’ll only be charged interest on the amount you actually borrow, not on the amount you’re initially approved for.

-- Comparison rate.
-To help you compare your options more accurately, the comparison rate takes into account not only a lender’s interest rate but the other fees that are charged.
+- The comparison rate.
+To help you compare options more accurately, the comparison rate takes into account not only a lender’s interest rate, but also the other fees that are charged.

-- Fees.
+- Fees and charges.
 Usually, a business line of credit includes one-off fees such as application and establishment fees.
-They may include other fees such as annual charges, ATM and transaction fees.
+They also may include other fees such as annual charges, ATM and transaction fees.

 - Monthly repayments.
-Business lines of credit have no minimum monthly repayment as long as interest and other fees are paid each month.
+Business lines of credit have no minimum monthly repayment as long as any interest, charges and other fees are paid every month.

-- Secured vs unsecured.
-Many business lines of credit need to be secured, meaning you are required to put up business or home equity as collateral for your loan.
+- Secured or unsecured.
+Many business lines of credit may need to be secured, meaning you may be required to put up any business or home equity as collateral for your loan.

-- Minimum loan amount.
-When applying for a business line of credit, be aware that some lenders require a minimum amount to be borrowed.
+- The minimum loan amount.
+When applying for a business line of credit, keep in mind that some lenders may require a minimum amount to be borrowed.

 Is a business line of credit right for me?